ros-navigation/docs.nav2.org/concepts/index.rst

 `Robot Localization <https://github.com/cra-ros-pkg/robot_localization/>`_ is typically used for this fusion.
 It will take in ``N`` sensors of various types and provide a continuous and smooth odometry to TF and to a topic.
-A typical mobile robotics setup may have odometry from wheel encoders, IMUs, and vision fused in this manor.
+A typical mobile robotics setup may have odometry from wheel encoders, IMUs, and vision fused in this manner.

 The smooth output can be used then for dead-reckoning for precise motion and updating the position of the robot accurately between global position updates.